Skip to navigation Skip to content

 • by 31 January of the year following funding

 Note: the bulk funding acquittal report must have an expenditure statement at the end of the first semester.
-This is to ensure that the education provider is maintaining appropriate records for the final end of year acquittal.
+This is to ensure that the institution is maintaining appropriate records for the final end of year acquittal.

 If the bulk funding acquittal report is to be lodged at the:

-An audited financial statement must accompany the end of year bulk funding acquittal report, as endorsed as correct by the Principal or Head of Department of the education provider.
+An audited financial statement must accompany the end of year bulk funding acquittal report, as endorsed as correct by the Principal or Head of Department of the institution.
 It must also include:

 • a detailed statement of all outstanding commitments to be met from remaining funds, or